dohnalik/notch_control/README.md

 	get command returns push
-	set command returns push to confirm new value push command to notch is not a valid cmd, its only pushed back by Mini Streamer to return/confirm set value.
+	set command returns push to confirm new value push command to notch is not a valid cmd, its only pushed back to return/confirm set value.

 	UART/CDC is running at 115200kbps, no parity, 1 stop bit.